ELSady/Regression-California-Housing-Price-Prediction/README.md

 ### Descriptive Statistics
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index.png) <br>
-* Several features have a gap between its median and mean, possibly they willbe either right or left skedwed distribution.
+* Several features have a gap between its median and mean, possibly they willbe either right or left skedwed distribution. <br>

 ### Features DIstribution
 * Numerical features distribution <br>
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index.png) <br>
 * Majority of the features are right skewed distribtuion, in the exception of housing age, latitude and longitude.
-This means, majority of them are in closest to their lower bound values, meanwhile some are in the distance or close to the higher bounds counterpart.
+This means, majority of them are in closest to their lower bound values, meanwhile some are in the distance or close to the higher bounds counterpart. <br>

 * Boxplot plot / Outilers Checking <br>
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index1.png) <br>
 * This bloxplot proves that the right skewed features have some outliers to some extent.
 Evidence why it is right skewed.

 ### Data Pre Processing and Model Implementation With Pycaret
 PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 It is an end-to-end machine learning and model management tool that exponentially speeds up the experiment cycle.
 It is an alternate low-code library that can be used to replace hundreds of lines of code with few lines only which makes experiments exponentially fast and efficient.
 Pycaret Setup interface.<br>